kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Many, Many changes from the Pre-Broadway run in Chicago.
 The show has a very different feel and works much better.
 The cast is still very strong and very funny.
 One of the biggest transformations I can remember with a Broadway Transfer!
 A-

+#### The Addams Family - First National Tour - October 18, 2011
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+Issues
+{: .label .label-red }

+FORMAT
+: VOB+smalls `1 DVD`

+ISSUES
+: \[<a href="https://imgur.com/a/O5iVf3L">Screen Recording</a>\]My copy is 4 VOB, 4.00 GB.
+VTS_01_3.VOB is faulty such that I cannot play Act 1 in full and cannot play Act 2 at all from the DVD menu.
+I would love to trade for a functonal copyy!

+CAST
+: Douglas Sills (Gomez Addams), Sara Gettelfinger (Morticia Addams), Cortney Wolfson (Wednesday Addams), Blake Hammond (Fester Addams), Patrick D Kennedy (Pugsley Addams), Pippa Pearthree (Grandma Addams), Tom Corbeil (Lurch), Crista Moore (Alice Beineke), Martin Vidnovic (Mal Beineke), Brian Justin Crum (Lucas Beineke)

+NOTES
+: Beautiful capture of the again newly reworked version of the tour.
+This would technically make it version 3.0.
+Changes include new songs, reworked, new or cut scenes and plots, that work for the better!
+A+

 #### The Addams Family - Broadway - November 30, 2011
 {: .no_toc .d-inline-block }